Key information

 -

-In lieu a conventional academic thesis, all students are required to design and create a project through which they communicate with the public about the past in a meaningful and engaging fashion.
-The project can take the form of an exhibition, a teaching resource, a website, a podcast, a documentary, a play, or indeed any substantial output through which the author conveys ideas about the past to a wider public.
+In lieu of a conventional academic thesis, all students are required to design and create a project through which they communicate with the public about the past in a meaningful and engaging fashion.
+The project can take the form of an exhibition, a teaching resource, a website, a podcast series, a documentary, a children’s book, or indeed any substantial output through which the author conveys ideas about the past to a wider public.
 This can focus on any historical period or theme, and, over the years, students have truly excelled when engaging with the final project and produced some extraordinarily creative and professional pieces of work.

 -